Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Introduction

+The quantitative criterion that we propose is the so-called \textit{semi-dual} Brenier objective of OT.
+It is a convex functional on the space of functions $f:\mathbb{R}^d \to \mathbb R$ and is defined for $\mu,\nu$ two probability measures on the Euclidean space by, denoting $\langle \cdot,\cdot \rangle$ the pairing between Radon measures and continuous functions, $J_{\mu, \nu}(f) \coloneqq \langle f, \mu \rangle + \langle f^*, \nu \rangle$ with $f^*$ the Fenchel-Legendre transform of $f$ given by $f^*(y) \coloneqq \sup_{x \in \mathbb{R}^d} x^\top y - f(x)$.
 Note that for a general cost $c$, this new objective can be obtained by replacing one potential by its $c$-transform in the Kantorovitch dual formulation.
-However, this case is particularly attractive in the case where $f$ is convex since the pointwise computation of $f^*$ is a concave maximization problem, which can be parallelized for different values of $y$.
-Indeed, if $\nu$ is a finite sum of $m$ Dirac masses at points $y_j$, Formula \eqref{EqSemiDual} requires the computation of $f^*(y_j)$ which are $m$ independent concave optimization problems.
+Now, whenever $f$ is convex, its legendre transform can be computed pointwise with an arbitrary precision.
+Furthermore, if $\nu$ is a finite sum of Dirac masses, the resulting convex problems of $J(f)$ are independent and can be solved in parallel.

 \textbf{Related works. } The problem of evaluating OT models was recently studied by \citet{korotin2021neural}.
 They proposed to generate synthetic ground truth optimal maps using an input convex neural network.
-Then, they calibrate various OT models on these ground truth OT maps and they compare the performance of each calibrated OT model by measuring the natural $L^2$ distance between the estimated map and the ground truth.
+Then, they calibrate various OT models on these ground truth OT maps and compare the performance of each calibrated OT model by measuring the natural $L^2$ distance between the estimated map and the ground truth.
 Their paper gives an interesting perspective on comparing current OT models.
 However, their setup requires the knowledge of the ground truth to calibrate the OT models.
-This limitation can be overcome for models providing convex potentials as shown in our work.
+This limitation can be overcome for convex potentials as shown in our work.